pytorch/xla/docs/pjrt.md

 * Public runtime APIs have moved from `torch_xla.experimental.pjrt` to `torch_xla.runtime`.
 * `torchrun` is now supported when using `init_method='pjrt://'`.
-* New PJRT plugins for XPU and Neuron.
+* New plugins for XPU and Neuron via the PJRT C API.

 _New features in PyTorch/XLA r2.0_: